fbgallet/roam-extension-live-ai-assistant/README.md

 Choose the AI models provider(s) that will provide you with an API key to use their services at will and copy your API key in the extension settings.

-OpenAI and Anthropic currently provide the most tested models for Live AI Assistant, but many other options are available.
-For paid models, you will be billed for each request based on the number of tokens used, which in practice is **very much cheaper** than existing subscriptions, and without the specific limitations of these subscriptions (you don't need any subscription to use Live AI Assistant, do not confuse the paid use of the API with, for example, ChatGPT Plus).
+OpenAI and Anthropic currently provide the most tested models for Live AI, but many other options are available.
+For paid models, you will be billed for each request based on the number of tokens used, which in practice is **very much cheaper** than existing subscriptions, and without the specific limitations of these subscriptions (you don't need any subscription to use Live AI, do not confuse the paid use of the API with, for example, ChatGPT Plus).
 Be aware that OpenAI API key is required for specific features: voice transcription, text-to-speech and Image generation.
-Web Search can be achieved with OpenAI or Anthropic models.
+Web Search can be achieved both with specific OpenAI or Anthropic models.

 Obtaining an API key is a simple operation, accessible to any user.
 Follow the [instructions provided here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md) if you do not already have API keys and see [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/api-keys-and-pricing.md#main-models-pricing-per-million-tokens) current API pricing.

 ### Your first prompts using buttons & Live AI context menu

-Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the "Ask to AI" button (lightning bolt icon).
+Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the "Ask to AI" button (⚡️ lightning bolt icon).
 That's all !
 It will send your prompt to the default model and insert the response in the children blocks of your prompt.

 <img width="600" alt="Live AI controls" src="https://github.com/user-attachments/assets/f0567cce-c0d0-4736-992b-65dbce441d62" />

 This simple process can be still more efficient with keyboard only, using `Live AI context menu`, a rich context menu with a search box to access any Live AI command very quicky.

+> ![IMPORTANT]
+> The context menu is the main entry point to Live AI, read the following instructions carrefuly:

-To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette; default hotkeys are `Cmd + Ctrl + a`, which you can modify as you wish.
-Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam (you can customize the key to press while right clicking in the settings).
+To open Live AI **context menu**, you can either:

+- run `Live AI: Context menu` command from the Command Palette, using the hotkeys.
+Default hotkeys are `Cmd + Ctrl + a`, which you can modify as you wish (recommanded way, very efficient)
+- right-click on the Ask to AI button (⚡️ lightning bolt icon),
+- `Cmd/Ctrl + right-click` anywhere on the page where right-clicking does not have a specific function in Roam (you can customize the key to press while right clicking in the settings).

-Once the context menu is open, the first selected command is `Focused block as prompt`.
+Once the context menu is open, the first selected command is `Focused block as prompt` if a block is focused.
 Select this command to send your prompt to the default model.

+> ![INFO]
+> This first command, used to send your own prompts to an AI model, will automatically adjust to the selection state: focus, blocks selection, text selection, entire page or zoom view if neither focus nor selection.
+> You can also write a quick prompt directly in the search bar of the context menu and run the command "Use this custom prompt".
+The AI generated response will be inserted as last block of the current page/view.

 <img width="800" alt="Live AI context menu" src="https://github.com/user-attachments/assets/ce558dd4-33f4-484b-bb65-7bd0aa794218" />